natmegsweden/NatMEG_Wiki/Lab-Manual.md

 # HPI

 ## Before measurement
+To monitor head position, open a terminal and type:
+> /data/MNE/mne_visualize_hpi

+The head position is read from the latest HPI fit.
+Click" Reload HPI" to update the view.
+> !
+Be aware that the head position tool does not show the actual participants head.
+The head is a template head and should only be used as an approximation of the participant's real head position in the MEG helmet.

 ## During measurement

+You can rotate the head using the buttons on the GUI or by using the mouse wheel.
+You can change what is displayed (helmet, transparency, HPI on/off, head point fits, etc.) by pressing "Options...".

+To view the head position from a previous file (e.g. for comparison) open a new terminal window and type:
+> /data/MNE/mne_visualize_hpi_file <filename>

+The <filename> is the filename of the file you want to read including the full path

 ## After measurement
+Close head position tool

 ## Issues
 ### Acquisition does not ask about measuring HPI